 At the end of De Plantage, opposite the water, you will see De Ketelfactory.

-For this exhibition we have created a publication by the name of the Journey, including texts by Ingrid van Santen, Florette Dijkstra and Winnie Teschmacher.
+For this exhibition we have created a publication by the name of the Journey (De Reis), including texts by Ingrid van Santen, Florette Dijkstra and Winnie Teschmacher.
 A very special final publication, filled with images and stories.
 You will receive this for free when you visit the exhibition.